klintan/ros2_denso_radar/README.md

 ROS2 driver for Denso Toyota/Lexus radar.

-Adapted from Faraz Khan https://github.com/frk2/opencaret.
+Adapted from excellent work of Faraz Khan and OpenCaret https://github.com/frk2/opencaret.

 All hard work is done by him and Comma.ai.